"I'm teaching the smartest kids in the world...young Renaissance masters. I hope every one of them becomes Leonardo!"

 "There was never a moment that I didn't know I would be in theater," says Professor Janet Sonenberg.
 "By the time I was five years old and had seen Peter Pan, I was being every character all over the house."

-Growing up in New York City, the daughter of arts-loving parents, Sonenberg remembers movies and matinées, bustling restaurants, the endless fascination of the Museum of Natural History, and the aroma of roasting chestnuts.
+Growing up in New York City, the daughter of arts-loving parents, Sonenberg remembers movies and matinées, bustling restaurants, and the Museum of Natural History.
 The NYC bookmobile also figured prominently; Sonenberg and her father would enter the mobile library and emerge with books ranging from Eloise to astronomy.

 Truth as Magic